Yandex Cloud

 ProfilerProfiler

-Yandex StoreDoc has a built-in profiler.
-It collects query data and then uses it to determine a query optimization strategy.
-The profiler runs based on the Yandex StoreDoc settings that you can set when creating a cluster or updating the DBMS settings:
+Yandex StoreDoc Includes a built-in profiler.
+That collects query data and uses it to generate a query optimization strategy.
+The profiler’s operation is controlled by the Yandex StoreDoc settings, which you can configure when creating a cluster or updating the DBMS settings:

 • operationProfiling.mode.